Changes to Lodgement Requirements

 How do I apply for a Construction Certificate?

-You will need to complete a Construction Certificate application form, provide owner’s consent and lodge all supporting documentation.
+You will need to lodge a Construction Certificate application through the NSW Planning Portal.
+This needs to be accompanied by owner’s consent and all other supportive plans and documents.

 Only the person having the benefit of the development consent is eligible to make an application for a Construction Certificate.